kevinboone/pico-photo-clock/README.md

 `pico-photo-clock` is a desktop clock with photo slideshow backgrounds, designed for use with the Waveshare 430x480 display and Waveshare real-time clock module.
 These modules will stack nicely to make a self-contained assembly.
-It is designed to work with a real-time clock module, so that the date and time are retained when the hardware is powered off.
+The real-time clock module keeps the date and time when the hardware is powered off.
+No soldering is required to construct the clock -- the parts all push together.

 Images in JPEG format are read from an SD card build into the display module.
 Connecting the Pico to a computer and running a terminal emulator provides a